-Our educators are qualified with a Certificate IV Training and Assessment or equivalent.
 They take part in ongoing professional development and have access to experts in dementia practice and research.
 They are experienced in providing support to people living with dementia.

 Alzheimer’s WA is a Registered Training Organisation.
 All accredited courses have an applied focus on skills development and reflective practice, enabling students to transform their own practice, and potentially that of their colleagues, enhancing quality of life for people living with dementia.
 Nationally accredited programs are marked with the Nationally Recognised Training logo.